hanwenzhu/blueprint-gen/README.md

 After tagging with `@[blueprint]`, blueprint-gen will:

 1. Extract the statement and proof of a node from docstrings.
+The Markdown docstrings will be automatically parsed and converted to LaTeX.
 2. Infer the dependencies of a node from the constants used in the statement or proof.
 3. Infer whether the statement or proof is ready (i.e. `\leanok`) from whether it is sorry-free.
 4. Add the node to the generated blueprint.